 U is for… Unfinished Business

-Joey’s a certified workaholic, but there was a point around the millenium, where he was signing up for everything, and loads of this stuff never saw the light of day.
+Joey was a certified workaholic, but there was a point around the millenium, where he was signing up for everything, and loads of this stuff never saw the light of day.
 A project with System Of A Down’s Daron Malakian and Mudvayne’s Ryan Martinie was supposed to be “a little bit of pop, with pure grind and ambient tones”; work with Stormtroopers Of Death bassist Dan Lilker was promised to lead to bouts of “full-on, straight-ahead grindcore.
-Nothing too thought-out or special, just fuckin’ complete mayhem”; oh, he wrote a few songs with Cradle of Filth frontman Dani Filth, which have yet to see the light of day.
+Nothing too thought-out or special, just fuckin’ complete mayhem”; oh, he wrote a few songs with Cradle of Filth frontman Dani Filth, which have yet to crawl from the crypt.

 V is for… Vimic

-Renaming Scar The Martyr, Joey wanted to “wipe the slate clean” and start afresh with one of his two new bands Vimic.
-The line-up is completed by vocalist Kalen Chase, bassist Kyle Konkiel, keyboardist Matt Tarach, along with guitarists Jed Simon and Kris Norris – and they plan to release their debut album Open Your Omen later this year.
+Renaming Scar The Martyr, Joey wanted to “wipe the slate clean” and start afresh with one of his two newer bands, Vimic.
+The line-up was completed by vocalist Kalen Chase, bassist Kyle Konkiel, keyboardist Matt Tarach, along with guitarists Jed Simon and Steve Marshall.

 W is for… Wolverhampton